stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 sumDigits = undefined
 ```

-Even if we should start with the spec first, having this undefined definitions at
+Even if we should start with the spec first, having these undefined definitions at
 hand will help us compile the spec and run them.

 ### Our first spec
 Let's create the `test/LuhnSpec.hs` file inside the `test` folder.
 The name of the
 folder is important here.
-In order for HSpec to find our spec files
+In order for Hspec to find our spec files
 you should follow certain rules:

 1. Spec files have to be placed into the same directory as the test
 driver `Spec.hs` file, or into a subdirectory.
-1. The name of a spec file has to end in Spec.hs; the module
+2. The name of a spec file has to end in Spec.hs; the module
 name has to match the file name.
-1. Each spec file has to export a top-level binding “spec” with type
+3. Each spec file has to export a top-level binding “spec” with type
-`Spec`
+`Spec`.

 Now let's add a little bit of boilerplate code, starting with our imports: